MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 2. Run the command: `npm update ibm-mfp-web-sdk`.

 ## Same Origin Policy
-**Important:** Web applications may suffer from errors due to [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.
+Because web resources may be hosted on different a server machine than the one that MobileFirst Server is installed on, this may trigger a [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.

 Same Origin Policy is a restriction embosed on web browsers.
 For example, if an application is hosted on the domain **example.com**, it is not allowed for the same application to also access contect that is available on another server, or for that matter, from the MobileFirst Server.

 Web apps that are using the MobileFirst Web SDK should be handled in a supporting topology, for example by using a Reverse Proxy to internally redirect requests to the appropriate server while maintaining the same single origin.